sabre1041/openshift-android/README.md

 Android application to manage an OpenShift account

-## Configuration
+## Getting Started

-Modify the configuration file located in _openshift-android/assets/openshiftconfiguration.properties_ with the openshift username and password
+Initialize the Maven repository by executing the following command:

+	mvn initialize

 ##Basic Commands